MooersLab/ofat4xtals/README.md

 Pairs of columns can be selected in Excel and fit to the page for printing.
 One 6 x 4 experiment will require three laboratory notebook pages.

+## Printing the design

+Invariably, you will want to print out the workbook for the purpose of pasting it into a laboratory notebook.
+The printing of all the components of the spreadsheet requires the setting of several print areas within Excel.
+It takes about 10 to 20 minutes to carry out this task so allow sufficient time.

+This is the protocol that we use:

+- Select the table or tables that you want to print on a page
+- Under the file pulled down select Print Area/Set Print Area
+- Select print. in the print dialog, select portrait mode and scale to page
+- Click on the blue Print button after selecting the appropriate printer
+- Under the file pulled down, select Print Area/Clear Print Area
+- Repeat the cycle.

+The workbook can probably be printed from other software that can read Excel files (e.g., Libre Office, Open Office, Numbers), following a similar protocol.

 ## Use outside of crystallization experiments
 These experimental designs can be adapted to other biochemical experiments involving aqueous solutions where water is the dominant molar component.